Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 * Bonus-Dec: `0`
 * Hint: `At what line in the log is the first indication of an error present?`
 * Hint Penalty: `15`
 * Factoid: This logfile is an Apache common log format snippet that shows two different clients, one coming from IP address 200.123.45.67 and the other coming from 29.231.97.105, browsing the website.
 Every request succeeds with a `200` error code (the second to last number in the log file's lines), except for line 3 in the snippet, which shows a Web server error (HTTP error code 500).
 The requested URL at this line ends in an apostrophe (`'`), a common [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) probe.
-The next request shows a successful SQL injection by adding `or 1=1-- ` to the URL.
+The next request shows a further SQL injection probe by adding `or 1=1-- ` to the URL.
 Successful SQL injection attacks can completely take over a vulnerable server, meaning that the attacker effectively has administrative access to the entire Website and possibly also the computer on which the website is hosted.
 This severity of compromise calls for a complete wipe of the affected server and a careful rebuild after patching the discovered vulnerability.

 ## Special secure delivery